mogita/go-fanfou/README.md

 ## Contributing

 First of all, thank you very much for paying attention to this library.
-If you feel like to help improve it, please kindly make sure to follow the instructions:
+If you feel like helping improve it, please kindly make sure to follow the instructions:

 Please link the pre-commit hook which runs tests and go-fmt before committing